One Step to Efficient Synthetic Data: Background on Differential Privacy

+\fontsize{12}{14pt plus.8pt minus .6pt}\selectfont \thefigure{S.\arabic{figure}} Section S1 includes a brief introduction to differential privacy.
+Section S2 gives details for the derivation of the privatized beta estimates of Section 6.3.
+Proofs and technical details are provided in Section S3.
+Section S4 contains some additional simulation results.

-\section{Background on differential privacy}
+\section{Background on Differential Privacy}

-In this section, we review the basics of differential privacy (DP), which was originally proposed in \citet{dwork2006calibrating} as a framework to develop methods of preserving privacy, with mathematical guarantees.
-Intuitively, the constraint of differential privacy requires that for all possible databases, the change in one person's data does not significantly change the distribution of outputs.
+In this section, we review the basics of differential privacy (DP), which was proposed by \citet{dwork2006calibrating} as a framework to mathematically quantify the degree of privacy protection.
+To satisfy differential privacy, a method must introduce additional randomness into the analysis, and the constraint of DP requires that for all possible databases, the change in one person's data does not significantly change the distribution of outputs.
 Consequently, having observed the DP output, an adversary cannot accurately determine the input value of any single person in the database.
 Definition \ref{def:dp} gives a formal definition of DP.
 In Definition \ref{def:dp}, $h: \mscr X^n \times \mscr X^n \rightarrow \ZZ^{\geq 0}$ represents the \emph{Hamming metric}, defined by $h(\ul x,\ul x') =\# \{i \mid x_i\neq x'_i\}$.

 \begin{definition} [Differential privacy: \citet{dwork2006calibrating}] Let the \emph{privacy parameter} $\ep>0$ and the sample size $n\in \{1,2,\ldots\}$ be given.
 Let $\mscr X$ be any set, and $(\mscr Y, \mscr S)$ a measurable space.
 Let $\mscr M = \{M_{\ul x} \mid \ul x\in \mscr X^n\}$ be a set of probability measures on $(\mscr Y, \mscr S)$, which we call a \emph{mechanism}.
 We say that $\mscr M$ satisfies \emph{$\ep $-differential privacy} ($\ep$-DP) if $M_{\ul x}(S) \leq e^\ep M_{\ul x'}(S)$ for all $S\in \mscr S$ and all $\ul x,\ul x' \in \mscr X^n$ such that $h(\ul x,\ul x')=1$. \end{definition}